Nikon Imaging Center

 Andor Technology, Chroma Technology, Chuo Precision Industrial Corporation, Goryo Chemical, Hamamatsu Photonics, JASCO, Thermo Fisher Scientific (Life technologies, Invitrogen or Molecular Probes), Nippon Roper, Opto-Line (supplied for optical filters by Semrock), Promega, System Brain, Solution Systems (supplied for deconvolution software "Huygens" made by Scientific Volume Imaging), Tokai Hit, Yokogawa Electric.

 There are currently nine Nikon Imaging Centers worldwide (as of 15 October 2020): Harvard Medical School (NIC@HMS), University of Heidelberg (NIC@HD), Hokkaido University (NIC@HU), Singapore Bioimaging Consortium (NIC@SBIC), Curie Institut (NIMCE), Northwestern University (NIC@NU), King's College London (NIC@King's), Fondazione Istituto Italiano di Tecnologia (NIC@IIT) and UC San Diego (NIC@UCSD), and Osaka University (NIC@OU).

-NIC@HU is finished for endowed chair and funded research departments at September 2011 and started to belong to Research Support Departmen at institute at April 2012.
-Then we keep suporting to all researchers for our equipmemts.
+NIC@HU is finished for endowed chair and funded research departments at September 2011 and started to belong to Research Support Department at institute at April 2012.

 The main activities of the NIC@HU are: